rowtype-yoga/purescript-react-basic-storybook/README.md

 You need to use webpack and purs-loader in order for this to work.

 # Using it
-You will need to add this to your package set (I don't support bower):
+You will need to add this to your `packages.dhall` (I don't support bower):

 In `additions`:
 ```